San Francisco-style homeless shelter expected to open in Seattle’s International District

 - Librarians take up arms against fake news | Jerry Large

-The Seattle Indian Services Commission owns the property.
+The Seattle Indian Services Commission owns the property, and Compass Housing Alliance runs the Operation Nightwatch men’s shelter there.

 Murray, who declared a homelessness state of emergency in November, has repeatedly cited the Navigation Center as a key part of the city’s effort to address the crisis.